How to Fix Audio Not Working After Windows 11 22H2 Update?

 Download the update

-4. Once the update file is downloaded, click on it to install the update.
-Then check if the problem is resolved.
+4. After the update file is downloaded, open it to install the update.
+Then, check if your audio issue is resolved.

 ABOUT THE AUTHOR